cdzombak/dotfiles/README.md

 make [ mac-all | linux-all ]
 ```

-On an extremely minimal deb-based Linux install, you will need to install `locales`.
-Optionally, run `apt install dialog apt-utils` for a better dpkg-reconfigure UX.
+On an extremely minimal deb-based Linux install, optionally, run `apt install dialog` for a better dpkg-reconfigure UX.

 On Linux, also clone the dotfiles and run `make linux-all` from a root terminal (`sudo -i`).